telerik/blazor-docs/knowledge-base/window-backdrop-blur.md

 ---
-title: Apply a backdrop filter with a blur effect to the Modal Window background
+title: Apply a Backdrop Filter with a Blur Effect to the Modal Window Background
 description: How to apply a backdrop filter with a blur effect to the background content of the Modal Window.
 type: how-to
-page_title: Apply a backdrop filter with a blur effect to the Modal Window background
+page_title: Apply a Backdrop Filter with a Blur Effect to the Modal Window Background
 slug: window-kb-backdrop-blur
 position:
 tags: